7 Day Kenya Itinerary: Luxury Safari & The Big Five

 When to Travel to Kenya for a Safari

 Wildlife viewings are plentiful year round.
 Anytime between June and October, which is the dry season, is an excellent time to visit Kenya.
 Since there’s less rain, this naturally corresponds to there being fewer mosquitoes, and animals are generally easier to spot since they often congregate by water sources.

 A visit to Maasai Mara from around August through September gives you the chance to witness perhaps the most incredible wildlife spectacle in the world, when the migratory animals cross the Mara River.
 The wildebeest migration consists of an estimated 1.5 million wildebeests, accompanied by ~250,000 zebras, and antelope species often reach Maasai Mara around August and they generally start returning back to the Serengeti as the rains begin again.
 While the migratory pattern is fairly predictable, the exact timing can never be guaranteed as the animals are moving in search of better grass.

 Winetraveler Tip: If you’re scheduling your trip around the Great Migration and you have an extra week, I recommend spending a week in Tanzania first and then pick up this itinerary that saves the Mara River crossings as the grand finale.
-Stay tuned on Winetraveler for a suggested 7 day Tanzania safari itinerary.
+Follow along with our suggested 7 day Tanzania safari itinerary.

 Select a Tour Operator

 There are many tour operators to choose from at a wide range of price points to guide you on a Kenya Safari.
 Selecting a reputable company with experienced guides will maximize your safari experience.
-We booked our trip with Big Five.
-The name is synonymous with the “Big Five” game animals: lion, elephant, Cape buffalo, leopard, and rhinoceros.
+We booked our trip with Odyssey Safaris.
+You’ll get to see the “Big Five” game animals: lion, elephant, Cape buffalo, leopard, and rhinoceros.
 The trip is completely customizable and they’ll walk you through every step of the planning process and offer recommendations based on your personal travel preferences and budget.